bloominstituteoftechnology/ML-day_1/README.md

 Are the moral or ethical considerations that you will be responsible for?

 Yes.
 I have been thinking lobbying activity in this space and many other rapidly developing fields should be engaged in by the practitioners at a much more thoughtful way.
 Regulations and laws don't write themselves so I see this as the only way to pursue ethical consideration to be applied to the space generally.
+Practitionars should be aware of the new regulations and should push for ethical regulations.

+The new Stack Overflow developer survey just came out and it said only 5% of respondants felt like unethical code comes from developers.
+I think there is general sense of writing ethical code currently and that is a positive reflection on the current morality of developers.
+Perpetuating this morality into the future of ML / AI seems predictable and should be fostered.
+A step further in the positive direction would be onlt 1% of developers originate unethical code or less.